SeeuSim/DogeTTM-FrontEnd/README.md

 ## Tech Stack
 Front-End - Typescript with Preact <br />
-Back-End - Django, TensorFlow, Rarify API, Heroku
+Back-End - Django, TensorFlow, Mnemonic API, Heroku, PostgreSQL

 ## Motivation
 As a user who has heard about the NFT rise, who has heard about the USD$122 billion market size, who has witnessed a dozen friends making 6-figure profits from NFT trading, I am dying to find out what this is all about and how I can profit too.